Physical Therapist Assisting (PTA)

 Credit Hours: 3.00 Total Contact Hours: 5.00 Lecture Hours: 1.00 Lab Hours: 4.00

 Builds the fundamentals of physical therapy practice for the PTA.
 This course will examine the utilization of appropriate medical terminology, documentation, and an overview of interventions in the clinical setting.
 Laboratory sessions will focus on application of patient positioning, bed mobility, transfers, selection and fitting of appropriate mobility devices, applied gait patterns and gait training, infection control, and vital signs to specific therapeutic interventions.
-The acquisition of communicating in an effective and culturally sensitive manner in the clinical setting is also reinforced during laboratory sessions.
+Effective communication skills are reinforced during laboratory sessions to promote optimal patient care outcomes.
 'C' grade policy applies.

 Offered: Spring